-Some people have found the Keto diet is helpful in managing both type 1 and type 2 diabetes because of the low-carb nature of this diet.
+Some people have found the Keto diet helps manage both type 1 and type 2 diabetes because of the low-carb nature of this diet.

-Because insulin dosage is usally calculated by carb intake this diet may require a dosage change and for this reason any diabetic considering the Keto diet should work closely with their doctor.
+Because insulin dosage is usually calculated by carb intake this diet may require a dosage change and for this reason, any diabetic considering the Keto diet should work closely with their doctor.

-This diet is rich is a fatty acid (oleic acid) which is found naturally in animal and vegetable based fats and oils.
+This diet is rich in fatty acid (oleic acid) which is found naturally in animal and vegetable-based fats and oils.